victorpopkov/cask-tools/doc/cask-check-updates.md

 # cask-check-updates

-Scans casks with appcasts for outdated ones and automatically gets the latest version(s).
-It also normalizes retrieved versions to match the pattern used in casks.
+Scan casks with appcasts for outdated ones and get the latest available version(s).

 ## Description

 The `cask-check-updates` was designed specifically to find outdated casks that have appcasts and automatically retrieve latest available versions.
+It also normalizes retrieved versions to match the patterns used in casks.

-It doesn't require OS X to run and can generate CSV lists.
+Doesn't require OS X to run and can generate CSV lists.

 ### Supported providers